 - (1) advanced study of hypotheses, concepts, or innovative approaches to scientific or technical problems; - (2) experiments and analyses directed towards "proof of principle" or early determination of the utility of new scientific ideas, technical concepts, or devices; and - (3) conception and preliminary technical analyses of experimental facilities or devices. - b.
 Normally LDRD projects must be limited to a maximum period of performance of 36 months.
 Exceptions may be granted by the CSO/Deputy Administrator, NNSA, or his/her authorized designee. - c.
-DOE must annually concur on each LDRD project before the project is started or continued. - d.
-The maximum funding level established for LDRD must not exceed the congressionally mandated limit1 of a laboratory's total operating and capital equipment budget for the year.
+DOE/NNSA must concur on each LDRD project before the project is started and annually for continuations each fiscal year. - d.
+The funding level established for LDRD must be within the congressionally mandated limits1 of a laboratory's total operating and capital equipment budget for the year.
 For the purposes of this policy, the operating and capital equipment budget includes non-DOE funded work, but excludes line-item construction activities and LDRD. - e.
 No individual program, project, or activity at the laboratory may be charged more than the statutory maximum limit authorized for LDRD.
 To ensure compliance with the congressionally mandated limit, DOE laboratories shall allocate LDRD costs by applying a uniform rate to the same base that is used to calculate the LDRD budget for the year (see 4.d. above). - f.
 LDRD expenditures are considered allowable costs in accordance with the terms and conditions of the laboratory operating contract and must be identified in the laboratory accounting system.
-LDRD constitutes a final cost objective and must be treated in the same manner as non-LDRD final cost objectives in accordance with the site's normal cost accounting practices, with the exception that LDRD is not burdened with LDRD. - g.
-LDRD costs are separate and distinct from site general and administrative (G&A) costs.
-As such, there is no requirement to allocate LDRD costs in the same manner as G&A.